Learn more about our Advertising Disclosure

 • Gainesville’s crime rate is lower than New York City with a score of 8.0 compared to New York City’s 50.83.
 This means that Gainesville neighborhoods are safer than 8.0% of all U.S. neighborhoods, and New York City neighborhoods are safer than 50.83%.

-• Air quality in Gainesville is good, and in New York City it's good.
+• Air quality in Gainesville is Good, and in New York City it’s Good.

 • State regulator: To confirm a moving company’s license in Florida, visit the state’s public utilities commission.

-• Moving company insurance: Every state sets its own rules for what insurance moving companies need to maintain.
+• Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
 Released Value Protection stands out as a cost-effective choice, provided by movers at no extra expense, although it comes with limited coverage.
-In this option, the mover's liability is capped at 60 cents per pound per article.
+In this option, the mover’s liability is capped at 60 cents per pound per article.
 To ensure comprehensive coverage matching the full value of your items, consult with your chosen moving company about alternative options or explore third-party insurance providers.
 Secure the best protection for your belongings during the move with these tailored coverage choices.

 Where to live in Gainesville